jirkapok/GasPlanner/doc/roadmap.md

     * Unify dive settings and default settings
     * Apply settings after each change and distinguish from default settings
   * move the tank and depth validation messages to separate row
-  * Recommended and recreational buttons still calculated even with invalid altitude
+  * Recommended and recreational buttons still calculated even with invalid altitude (or any other control not in the same form)
-  * Nitrox calc: Use common nitrox gases dropdown for O2
+* Add calculation trainings
 * Help
   * Add help to the UI as side bar
     * <https://ej2.syncfusion.com/angular/documentation/sidebar/getting-started/>